 How would you respond if Paul asked you, do you believe "in him whom raised from the dead Jesus our Lord"?
-MEMORIZE & MEDITATE "If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
+MEMORIZE & MEDITATE

+"If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 For with the heart one believes and is justified, and with the mouth one confesses and is saved."
+Romans 10:9-10

+PRAY

-Romans 10:9-10 PRAY Jesus, during your life on earth, you responded in grace to the one who prayed, "I believe; help my unbelief" (Mk 9:24), and so today, I pray that you would help my unbelief.
+Jesus, during your life on earth, you responded in grace to the one who prayed, "I believe; help my unbelief" (Mk 9:24), and so today, I pray that you would help my unbelief.
 Lord Jesus Christ, have mercy on me, a sinner.
 Amen.

+WEEK 2

+DISCUSSION QUESTIONS
-DISCUSSION QUESTIONS 4:22 What was credited to Abraham as righteousness?
-See Romans 4:3 and Genesis 15:6.
-What does it mean that he was counted or reckoned as righteous?
-4:23-24 What do these verses reveal about Paul's understanding of the Old Testament?
-Why would this verse have been written for us?
-4:24 For our faith to be counted as righteousness, in whom must we believe?
-Why would Paul connect this faith with the resurrection?
-4:25 What truths about the work of Jesus do we learn from this verse?
-4:25 What is justification?

-5:1-5 What effect does this justification by faith have on our lives?
-WEEK 3 ACTS 2:32-33

-"No sooner do I conceive of the one than I am illumined by the splendour of the three; no sooner do I distinguish them than I am carried back to the one.
+- 4:23-24 What do these verses reveal about Paul's understanding of the Old Testament?
+Why would this verse have been written for us? - 4:24 For our faith to be counted as righteousness, in whom must we believe?
+Why would Paul connect this faith with the resurrection? - 4:25 What truths about the work of Jesus do we learn from this verse? - 4:25 What is justification? - 5:1-5 What effect does this justification by faith have on our lives?
+WEEK 3ACTS 2:32-33 FILLED "No sooner do I conceive of the one than I am illumined by the splendour of the three; no sooner do I distinguish them than I am carried back to the one.
 When I think of any of the three I think of him as the whole, and my eyes are filled, and the greater part of what I am thinking escapes me.
 I cannot grasp the greatness of that one so as to attribute a greater greatness to the rest.
 When I contemplate the three together, I see but one torch, and cannot divide or measure out the undivided light." - Gregory of Nazianzus (329-390)